This guide walks you through how to use the Spring Cloud Gateway

 method takes in a RouteLocatorBuilder

-which can easily be used to create routes.
-In addition to just creating routes, RouteLocatorBuilder
+that can be used to create routes.
+In addition to creating routes, RouteLocatorBuilder

-allows you to add predicates and filters to your routes so you can route handle based on certain conditions as well as alter the request/response as you see fit.
+lets you add predicates and filters to your routes so that you can route handle based on certain conditions as well as alter the request/response as you see fit.

 when a request is made to the Gateway at /get

 .
-In our configuration of this route we will add a filter that will add the request header Hello
+In our configuration of this route, we add a filter that adds the Hello

 src/main/java/gateway/Application.java